Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

 ```

 ## Summary
-When we build the neural network, there are caculation unit "operator" and "layer"  provided by OneFlow as calculation unit.
+When we build the neural network, there are caculation unit "operator" and "layer" provided by OneFlow as calculation units.
 Operator and layer take `BlobDef` as input and output.
 The operator overlaoding of blob simplify some statements in code.